bloominstituteoftechnology/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+  React is a JS library that makes it easy for developers to build single page web-apps.

 1. Describe component state.

+  Component state holds information/properties, and re-renders the component as state changes.

 1. Describe props.

+  Props are like arguments in JS.
+Data that is passed to components.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+  Side effects are an effect that happens after the component renders.
+You sync effects using useState().

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.